 |Sara Gredler, SeaWorld San Antonio at the behind the scenes penguin experience, 2012.|

-Sara Gredler is a genealogist, architectural historian, and historian with over 15 years of genealogical research experience.
+Sara Gredler is a genealogist, architectural historian, and historian with over 20 years of genealogical research experience.
 Sara took over the family history research from her parents, also both historians, as a school project as a teenager.
 She currently works at an architecture and engineering company as an architectural historian, historic bridge surveyor, Microsoft Access database guru, and Geographic Information Systems (GIS) analyst.

 Sara is a native Virginian with copious family roots north of the Mason-Dixon Line.
 Her current projects include a descendant study of all the descendants of Jonathan Richardson of Livonia, New York, and the Patrick Mahan family of Indiana County, Pennsylvania, though she deviates from these projects quite a bit to study other families.
-She has given several presentations at local genealogical societies in the Austin (Texas) area.

 |Sara Gredler, c.
 1990, learning DOS and Windows 3.1.|